woocommerce/projects/readme.txt

 "Projects" by WooThemes is a clean and easy-to-use portfolio showcase management system for WordPress.
 Load in your recent projects, and display them on a specified page using our template system, or via a shortcode, widget or template tag.

+Projects integrates with our [testimonials plugin](http://wordpress.org/plugins/testimonials-by-woothemes/) allowing you to associate a testimonial with a project and display it on the single project page.

+You can even assign a project to a product you've created in [WooCommerce](http://wordpress.org/plugins/woocommerce/) and let customers add it to their cart from the project page.

 = Easy to use =

 Publish and categorise your portfolio of projects using the familiar WordPress interface.